cfcurtis/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Charlotte Curtis is an assistant professor in computing at Mount Royal University in Calgary, AB, Canada.
-After completing her PhD in signal processing, she worked as a data scientist in the oil and gas industry before returning to academia.
-She is passionate about sewing and open source software, and her research centres around developing accessible tools to work with digital sewing patterns.
+After completing her PhD in signal processing for medical imaging, she worked as a data scientist in the oil and gas industry before returning to academia.
+She is passionate about sewing and open source software, and her research focus is on developing accessible tools to work with digital sewing patterns.
 {style="text-align: justify;"}